COVID 19 - Coronavirus

-We will also be extending the free parking in our carparks from the current 6.30pm – 7.30am to 5.00pm – 9.30am so if you are unable to find parking you can park in our carparks overnight.
-In you live in a controlled parking zone and are having trouble parking near to your home (as a result of the increased demand at the moment) please call 01727 869 593 or email firstname.lastname@example.org
+We are also extending the free parking in our carparks from 6.30pm – 7.30am to 5.00pm – 9.30am.
+If you are unable to find parking you can park in our carparks overnight.
+In you live in a controlled parking zone and are having trouble parking near to your home (as a result of the increased demand at the moment) please email firstname.lastname@example.org or call 01727 869 593.

-Please note the lifts at the multi-storey carparks will temporarily be taken out of service to prevent people becoming stuck in them and potential delays in getting an engineer out.
+Please note the lifts at the multi-storey carparks are temporarily out of service to prevent people becoming stuck in them and potential delays in getting an engineer out.

 Repairs Covid -19

-Morgan Sindall are operating but with a reduced service.
+Morgan Sindall is operating with a reduced service.
 Priority is being given to emergency repairs.